magicmanjoey/magicmanjoey.github.io/README.md

 # magicmanjoey.github.io
-Contains official website for THE REPUBLIC OF DIGNITAS
+Contains website for:
+    The Republic of Dignitas
+    The Seasons